HanBnrd/NIRSimple/README.md

 # NIRSimple

-> fNIRS signal processing made simple
+> fNIRS signal processing simplified

 NIRSimple is a Python 3 package for fNIRS with a focus on signal processing.
-It gives control on every step of the preprocessing, enabling to adjust parameters and use different methods from the scientific literature.
+It gives control on preprocessing and processing, enabling to adjust parameters and use different methods from the scientific literature.

 This package handles data as numpy arrays.
 It can be used with [MNE](https://mne.tools/stable/index.html) pipelines by creating MNE-specific objects (Raw, Epochs, ...) from numpy arrays.